AlexProgrammerDE/SoulFire/README.md

 ## 🍿 Version support

-ServerWrecker currently supports these versions:

-- Release (1.0.0 - 1.20.1 (latest))
-- Beta (b1.0 - b1.8.1)
-- Alpha (a1.0.15 - a1.2.6)
-- Classic (c0.0.15 - c0.30 including [CPE](https://wiki.vg/Classic_Protocol_Extension))
-- Minecraft Bedrock Edition (1.20.0)

-This includes every single subversion, not just a few specific versions.
+ServerWrecker supports many version of Minecraft, including releases, beta, alpha, classic (including [CPE](https://wiki.vg/Classic_Protocol_Extension)) and even Minecraft Bedrock edition, and that includes every single subversion, not just a few specific versions.

-The latest Java Release and Bedrock Edition info may be out of sync with the latest development version.
+You can find a up-to-date list of supported versions in [VERSIONS.md](./VERSIONS.md).

 ### How does this work?